runtimeverification/kontrol-demo/README.md

 Repository contents
 -------------------

-This repository contains simple Solidity contracts and Foundry property tests associated with them.
+This repository contains the OpenZeppelin ERC20 (took from the latest commit at that time, `1a60b061d5bb809c3d7e4ee915c77a00b1eca95d`) and the associated property tests.
 See the [`src`](./src) directory for the Solidity source code.
 See the [`test`](./test) directory for the Foundry property tests.

 ### Contracts

-In the [`src`](./src) subdirectory, you will find two tokens:
+In the [`src`](./src) subdirectory, you will find multiple files:

 - `ERC20.sol`: The file contains the base ERC20 token Solidity contract from [Open Zeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC20).
+- `IERC20Metadata.sol`, `IERC20.sol` and `Context.sol` are helper files of the ERC20 contract, imported from the same repository.
 - `KEVMCheats.sol`: The [KEVMCheats.sol](./src/utils/KEVMCheats.sol) contract interface contains functions which are only available to KEVM.
                     Running a test that contains these function calls with `forge` will result in a failure with the `invalid data` error.